 Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 Buying a knife as a gift can feel risky.
 What if they already have one?
-What if it's the wrong style?
-What if they just don't like it?
+What if it’s the wrong style?
 It’s a personal tool, and getting it right matters.

-That's where this guide comes in.
-As chefs ourselves, we know what makes a great knife gift.
-We'll walk you through the common mistakes to avoid and give you specific, practical recommendations for every type of cook in your life, from a new home cook to a seasoned professional.
+That’s where this guide comes in.
+We’ll walk you through the common mistakes to avoid and give you specific, practical recommendations for every type of cook in your life, from a new home cook to a seasoned professional.

-At HEPHAIS, we're not just a Brisbane-based knife brand; we're an official sponsor of the Australian Culinary Federation (ACF).
-Our knives are chef-designed, and we stand behind them with free lifetime sharpening and 30-day returns, so you can give your gift with complete confidence.
+Hephais is a Brisbane-based knife brand and an official sponsor of the Australian Culinary Federation.
+Our knives are chef-designed, backed by 30-day returns, so you can give your gift with confidence.

 Before you buy: the knife gift mistakes almost everyone makes